-English Learners (ELs) must take the PEAKS and Alaska Science assessments.
+English Learners (ELs) must take the PEAKS Assessments.
 Accommodations contained in the student's plan should be provided when administering the assessment.
 For more information about appropriate accommodations for ELs, please refer to the Participation Guidelines for Inclusion of Alaska Students in State Assessments on the DEED Accommodations webpage (education.alaska.gov/assessments/accommodations).